gcardi/AreaPrj/README.md

 This project was created with the aim of introducing some analysis, design, and programming concepts into an OOP course with C++ Builder.
 Alas, things didn't work out, so I thought I'd publish this educational material.

-In order to show a complete application development cycle, a test suite was also provided, perhaps using boost tests or google tests, but unfortunately, this was not done.
+In order to show a complete application development cycle, a test suite should also have been provided, perhaps using either boost or google test suites, but unfortunately, this was not done.

 I had also started drafting the documentation using Doxygen, but again, as with the test suite, there weren't the resources to continue.